OleMchls/olemchls.github.com/speaking.md

----
-title: Speaking
-tagline: spreading the love and fun of open source software development and programming in general
-author: Ole Michaelis
-layout: page
-published: false
----

 I love spreading the word for things I really love and people always say my enthusiasm is contagious.
 Everytime I do a talk at a conference or user group, people catch me up afterwards and tell me that I made them think or curious about something.
 And that's why I love doing this! <small>oh, and I just love being in the limelight</small>

 > I would love to come to your conference!